U.S. EPA pushes ahead with plan to block Alaska copper mine

-(Reuters) - U.S. environmental regulators laid out proposed protections for Alaska’s Bristol Bay watershed on Friday that would effectively block the development of the Pebble deposit, which could be one of the world’s largest copper mines.
+July 18 (Reuters) - U.S. environmental regulators laid out proposed protections for Alaska’s Bristol Bay watershed on Friday, outlining restrictions that would effectively block the development of the Pebble deposit, which could be one of the world’s largest copper mines.

 In a 214-page document posted to its website, the Environmental Protection Agency (EPA) proposed to restrict the use of certain waters in the region for disposal of dredged or fill material associated with mining the Pebble deposit.